anshul1004/DecisionTree/README.md

 # Pruning Strategy

-To prune each node one by one (except the root and the leaf nodes), and check weather pruning helps in increasing the accuracy, if the accuracy is increased, prune the node which gives the maximum accuracy at the end to construct the final tree.
-(If the accuracy of 100% is achieved by pruning a node, stop the algorithm right there and do not check for further new nodes).
+To prune each node one by one (except the root and the leaf nodes), and check weather pruning helps in increasing the accuracy, if the accuracy is increased, prune the node which gives the maximum accuracy at the end to construct the final tree (if the accuracy of 100% is achieved by pruning a node, stop the algorithm right there and do not check for further new nodes).

 # How to configure